Professional Development for Galileo K‑12 Online Users

 - Learn how to use Galileo tools to review customized district-wide assessments.

-Component 2: Online, Response Pad, and Offline Testing
+Component 2: Online and Offline Testing

 - Learn and practice the steps involved in both monitoring student rosters and in scheduling, administering, taking, and scoring tests.

-- Learn to administer assessments online or through the use of response pads.
+- Learn to administer assessments online.

 - Learn to use Scanline for offline testing with online test scoring and data aggregation.